The application process is entirely online. You will need to complete the application form.

 -

 Helpful hints: The successful applicant will work with a scientist or scientists to develop imagery relating to the research done at the Academy.
-Instruction will pertain to specifics of the research being illustrated—we do not teach illustration or drawing technique and we assume some background knowledge of biology.
+Instruction will pertain to specifics of the research being illustrated—we do not teach illustration or drawing techniques and we assume some background knowledge of biology.
 We expect illustration skills to be fully developed in the successful applicant because we aim to provide experience in producing publication-ready imagery.
 The most successful interns arrive with well-developed artistic abilities and some biological training, allowing them to get the most out of their association with Academy scientists and the lecture/lab series that runs concurrently under the SSI program.

-Note that this is illustration, and not art that many colleges teach.
-The difference is that scientific illustration presents a message that is unambiguous about the subject, and teaches the viewer something about the subject that the scientist is trying to convey.
+Note that this is an illustration internship and not art that many colleges teach.
+The difference is that scientific illustration presents a message that is unambiguous about the subject and teaches the viewer something about the subject that the scientist is trying to convey.
 Applicants are encouraged to develop a small portfolio of digital works (see above) that reflect the kind of imaging used in collections-based research—describing new species, showing details of features, etc. Stylized illustrations that depict scientific ideas are fine, but human portraiture, abstract, or non-representational art are not what we are looking for.
 For examples, you could consult contemporary journals that publish our research such as: Journal of Paleontology, Zootaxa, and our own in-house journal, Proceedings of the California Academy of Sciences.